Scorching heat, dry conditions stifle July 4 celebrations

 “We still have a tree on the garage.
 It’s been one of those weeks,” said Gary Belniak, 57, of Wheaton, Illinois, who has been without power since Sunday when another destructive storm struck, forcing his town to cancel its parade and fireworks display.

-Exhausted by three sleepless nights in a house where temperatures hover at about 90 Fahrenheit (32.2 Celsius), Belniak said he had all but given up on the holiday.
+Exhausted by three sleepless nights in a house where temperatures hover at about 90 degrees, Belniak said he had all but given up on the holiday.

+“I decided to come to work today.
+That’s basically my Fourth of July.
+I‘m so irritated,” he said.

+In hard-hit West Virginia, Karen Allen said she planned to spend the holiday - her sixth day without power - hunting for ice.

+“I‘m going to go look for ice, cold gold is what it is, it’s very scarce,” said Allen, 43, of Charleston, West Virginia.

-Sizzling heat gripped much of the nation, with the National Weather Service reporting temperatures from 90 F to more than 100 F (37.7 C)from the Midwest to the Atlantic Coast.
+Sizzling heat was predicted for much of the nation, with the National Weather Service forecasting temperatures from 90 Fahrenheit (32 Celsius) to more than 100 F (37.7 C) from the Midwest to the Atlantic Coast.

-“I‘m going to go look for ice, cold gold is what it is.
-It’s very scarce,” Karen Allen, 43, of Charleston, West Virginia, said when asked how she planned to spend her holiday.

 Even sweltering temperatures couldn’t wilt the patriotic spirit that drew crowds to hometown parades of marching bands, shiny fire trucks and children riding red, white and blue bedecked bicycles.